 Rebranding an already successful brand is no walk in the park.
 Many corporations struggle with this for many reasons.
 Corporations want to maintain their competitive edge inside their markets as well as keep their look modern and true to their ideal image or brand.
 This takes more than just a logo redesign but rather a whole new approach to not only the image but their believes, goals, and missions.
 You won’t want to do anything too drastic with a rebrand as you might lose touch with some of your consumers.

 People identify the products, goods, or services they prefer by the brand set in place.
 Changing this could prove to be fatal if your customers aren’t ready for change.
 A good way to check if a change is in order is to get out and consult with your customers directly.
-Testing new prototypes within the public eye should give you enough reason to move forward with a rebrand or reconsider the idea all together.
+Testing new prototypes within the public eye should give you enough reason to move forward with a rebrand or reconsider the idea altogether.

 Below are some examples of popular rebrands that proved to be successful.